arouyan/lakeFS/docs/reference/glossary.md

 ## Merge

 In lakeFS, once you commit both the code and data, you can review them together and then merge the new data into the main branch.
-A merge generates a commit on the target branch with all your changes.
-Committing is a fast and atomic metadata operation in lakeFS as it doesn't involve copying data.
+A merge generates a commit on the target branch with all your changes. lakeFS guarantees atomic merges that are fast, given they don’t involve copying data.

 ## Repository